arzwa/MultilocusIsland/docs/draft-hapdip2.md

 and the code is available at [`https://github.com/arzwa/MultilocusIsland`](https://github.com/arzwa/MultilocusIsland).
-In the following sections, we build up a theoretical approximation to this fairly general multilocus model, roughly as in @sachdeva2022, and validate the approximations by comparing numerical results against individual-based simulations.
+In the following sections, we build up a theoretical approximation to this fairly general multilocus model, and validate the approximations by comparing numerical results against individual-based simulations.
 We first derive the dynamics at a single locus, considering both deterministic and stochastic models.
 Next, we derive an approximation to the effective migration rate for the